Open

 Dorothy Samuels

-Dorothy Samuels is a former 30-year member of The New York Times editorial board and Senior Fellow at the Brennan Center for Justice at NYU School of Law.
-At The Times, Samuels wrote on a wide array of legal and public policy issues, with a particular focus on the justice system, civil rights, and civil liberties.
-Previously, she served as Executive Director of the New York Civil Liberties Union.
+Dorothy Samuels is a former 30-year member of the New York Times editorial board and former senior fellow at the Brennan Center for Justice at NYU School of Law.
+At the Times, Samuels wrote on a wide array of legal and public policy issues, with a particular focus on the justice system, civil rights, and civil liberties.
+Previously, she served as executive director of the New York Civil Liberties Union.
 She is the author of a comic novel, Filthy Rich.

 Max Schapiro